Building Bridges: Women in the Peace Corps

 Be Inspired!

-As we finish up this series, “Building Bridges: Women in the Peace Corps,” we’re reminded of the amazing impact these awesome women have had all over the world.
+As we finish up, we’re reminded of the amazing impact these awesome women have had all over the world.
 They’ve worked hard, been strong, and helped so many people.

 Even after Women’s History Month is over, let’s keep honoring the women who came before us and also cheer on the women making a difference right now.
 Let’s keep trying to understand each other, be kind, and come together to make the world better for everyone.